pyflosic/pyflosic/examples/linear_scaling/README.md

-#Note: O(N) method, linear scaling
+# Note: O(N) method, linear scaling

 This method is different from the orginal Pederson FLO-SIC method.
 The FODs are optimized within the SCF cycle (FOD In-SCF optimization).

 * FODs are optimized for spin up/down separately
+  * trajectory for spin up: optout_0.xyz
+  * trajectory for spin down: optout_1.xyz
 * in the OPT_FRMORB.log not the total SIC corrected energy is given, instead the SIC energy itself is monitored